upstart-gg/upstart/packages/sdk/generated-docs.md

 ## Variants
-Some bricks have `variants` that can be used to change the look and/or layout of the brick.
+Some bricks have a prop called `variants` that can be used to change the look and/or layout of the brick.
 You can specify multiple variants if they don't share the same prefix.
-For example, you can use `variants: ["with-logo-left", "align-h"]` to apply both variants to the brick.
+For example, you can use `props: { variants: ["with-logo-left", "align-h"] ... }` to apply both variants to the brick because they don't share the same prefix.

 ## Available bricks
 - Text (`text`): Text with formatting options